brevzin/brevzin.github.io/_posts/2024-09-30-annotations.md

 Adding support for `skip_serializing_if` isn't that much more work, and I think helps really illustrate the difference between the C++ and Rust approaches.
 In Rust, you provide a string — that is injected to be invoked internally.
 In C++, we'd just provide a callable.

-> This is because Rust's attribute grammar can't support a callable here.
+> I originally was under the mistaken impression that this is because Rust's attribute grammar can't support a callable here, but it appears to be more that `serde` predates that support.
 {:.prompt-info}

 That requires adding a new annotation type: